Get a Demo

 Security Automation with Cynet

 Cynet is the world’s first Autonomous Breach Protection platform that natively integrates the endpoint, network and user attack prevention & detection of XDR with the automated investigation and remediation capabilities of SOAR, backed by a 24/7 world-class MDR service.
-End to end, fully automated breach protection is now within reach of any organization, regardless of security team size and skill level.
+End-to-end, fully automated breach protection is now within reach of any organization, regardless of security team size and skill level.

 XDR Layer: End-to-End Prevention & Detection